jeffbates11/Parking-Validation/README.md

 #What this script does:

-        1. Loops through staff ID numbers
+        1. Loops through staff ID numbers.

-        2. fills in named of the staff members name using a dictionary.
+        2. Fills in name of staff member name using a dictionary.

-        3. Loops through the times that each vehicle parked
+        3. Loops through the times that each vehicle parked.

-        4. Determine if it was a Mon, Wed, or Fri
+        4. Determine if it was a Mon, Wed, or Fri.

         5. Fill in which day of the week they parked.